alicolville/Weight-Tracker/readme.txt

 		'height' => 200
 		hide-date

+* Improvement: Standard Pro Users can now upgrade to Pro Plus for 50% cheaper! //TODO: update: https://weight.yeken.uk/get-pro-plus-existing-license-holders/
 * Improvement: [wlt] shortcode has a new argument "hide-photos".
 If set to true, the photo section of the form will be hidden.
 Read more: https://weight.yeken.uk/shortcodes/ //TODO: Update docs
 * Improvement: Added field "photo" to [wlt-if] shortcode.
-Allows you to check if the user has uploaded a photo. //TODO:
+Allows you to check if the user has uploaded a photo. //TODO: docs
 * Improvement: New hook "wlt-hook-data-entry-deleted" created.
-Fired when an entry is deleted. //TODO:
+Fired when an entry is deleted. //TODO: docs
 * Improvement: Removed DataTables.js and replaced with Footable.js for advanced data tables.
 This keeps the front end consistent with admin area.
-* Improvement: [wlt-table] argument //TODO
+* Improvement: [wlt-table] argument //TODO docs
 * Improvement: [wlt-table] user's now have the option to edit their data with this shortcode (not just delete).
 * Improvement: Tweaked form headers to say "Edit" intead of "Add" when editing an entry.
 * Improvement: Editing an entry is done using PHP and HTML. jQuery / Ajax has been removed so more reliable.